The Cirencester Old Grammarians

 2001 The 1940s Newsletter was replaced by a magazine, The New Cirencestrian, using the same format as The Cirencestrian which was the school’s magazine from the 1920s to the 1960s.

-As of December 2017 a total of seventeen editions have been published.
+As of December 2020 a total of twenty editions had been published.

 2003 Fourth Grand Reunion held – celebrating the centenary of the birth of Walter Hammond.